GIST-DSLab/ARC_Prompt/Logical_Coherence/README.md

 ```
 python visualization.py
 ```
+5. All visualization results (HTML files) are located in each subdirectory of the result directory.

 ## What is Logical Coherence?
 **Logical coherence is the ability to understand a given logic and to apply it consistently across different